ndrakos/blog/_posts/2022-01-24-Neutrino_ICs_Background.md

 1) Will this method also work for warm/hot dark matter simulations?
 The streaming length of WDM is smaller than that of neutrinos.

 2) When running hydro simulations do you need to do anything different to create the particle ICs?

+3) What are the things we want to test in simulations?
+What is the division for what e.g. Bruno will do versus me?

 ## Next Step